TwistingTwists/obsidian-tools/usage based billing.md

+✅ Option A – Direct copy from prod to local (no files)

+This is usually the cleanest if you already have both connections in DBeaver.

+1. Make sure both DBs are connected

+In DBeaver’s Database Navigator, you should see:

+Prod connection

+Local connection

+2. Ensure the table exists in local

+In Prod, right-click the table → Generate SQL → DDL.

+Run that DDL on your Local connection to create the exact same table structure (if it doesn’t already exist).

+3. Use Data Transfer (table → table)

+In Prod, right-click the table you want:

+Export Data… (or Data Transfer… depending on version).

+In the Data Transfer Wizard:

+For Source, it will show your prod table.

+For Target, choose Database (or Database Table).

+Choose your Local connection and the target table (same name or whatever you want).

+Click Next:

+You can add a WHERE clause or LIMIT 100 if you only want ~100 rows.

+Example SQL filter: LIMIT 100 (Postgres/MySQL) or FETCH FIRST 100 ROWS ONLY (Oracle).

+Map columns (DBeaver usually does this automatically).

+Click Finish to run.

-Short version: Fly.io’s biggest usage-based billing headaches are **complex metering, confusing invoices (especially bandwidth), free-tier expectations, and migrating pricing models without breaking trust**.
+That’s it – the 100 rows from prod are copied directly into your local table.Short version: Fly.io’s biggest usage-based billing headaches are **complex metering, confusing invoices (especially bandwidth), free-tier expectations, and migrating pricing models without breaking trust**.
 I’ll lay those out, then turn them into concrete projects you can do.

 ---